-We could create a paradigm shift, not only in education but in our society, too, if we overcome the culture of focusing on grades and league tables and instead look at adopting a more ‘whole person’ approach; it only needs a tweak to the curriculum.
+We could create a paradigm shift, not only in education but in our society, too, if we overcome the culture of focusing on grades and league tables and instead look at adopting a more ‘whole person’ approach.
 Equally important is the need to transform the quality of the relationship between home and school; particularly for disadvantaged children and families – parents and teachers must work in partnership.

 Key Stage 3 is possibly the last opportunity to make a significant change when students are at a pivotal point looking at their future education and career options.
 From our experience, this whole process of the student, teacher and parent working in partnership needs the full commitment of all parties – supported and managed to maximise the disadvantaged students and families potential.

-Our suite of evidence based, experiential personal development programmes have been co-created over the last 16 years.
+Our suite of evidence based, experiential personal development programmes have been co-created over the last 17 years.
 They use the best of coaching, mindfulness and emotional literacy techniques, underpinned by neuroscience to create systemic change.
-We think we could add value to your school by integrating three key aspects: personal life coaching skills, adding tailored mindfulness and life skills, to the curriculum.
+We think we could add value to your school by integrating four key aspects: personal life coaching skills, tailored mindfulness, emotional literacy and life skills, to the curriculum.
 By incorporating this activity at Key Stage 3 each year the benefits will spread throughout the whole school community and beyond.

 Students and families will spread an ethos of empowerment and self-responsibility as they progress through the school.
 They will be more open to further learning, be more self assured and have greater belief in their own ability to attain and achieve throughout their education and into lifelong learning.
 They will become better equipped for a wider range of choices in apprenticeships and training, and be more flexible in their future careers.
 Finally, they become positive contributors to their family, community, work place and to society.

 Year 1 – Training the School Champions